FFyyy0801/huzecong.github.io/_posts/2019-08-10-inheritance-for-namedtuples.md

 ```

 Of course, this complex method is when you need to support every general case.
 Normally you wouldn't have multiple layers of hierarchy for namedtuples, nor will you mix-in a bunch of other classes such that you need to be careful about the MRO.

-[^4]: If you don't know what this means, you have skipped footnote 3.

 ## Arbitrary Order of Fields